Columbus Ohio Gender Discrimination Attorneys

 Gender discrimination at work is a major problem.
 According to a study conducted by the Pew Research Center, approximately 42 percent of American women report that they have faced some form of gender discrimination at their jobs.
 In addition, 22 percent of the men surveyed also stated that they have faced gender discrimination in the workplace.
 Employees should be able to work in an environment free from hostility or discrimination based on gender.

-At Coffman Legal, our top-rated Columbus gender discrimination attorney is committed to providing strong, sophisticated legal representation to employees throughout Central Ohio.
-If you are being treated unfairly by your employer, and you believe this discrimination is due to your gender, contact our Columbus gender discrimination attorney for legal help.
+At Coffman Legal, our top-rated Columbus Ohio gender discrimination attorneys are committed to providing strong, sophisticated legal representation to employees throughout Central Ohio.
+If you are being treated unfairly by your employer, and you believe this discrimination is due to your gender, contact our Columbus Ohio gender discrimination lawyers for legal help.
 Initial consultations are always free and fully confidential.

 What You Need to Know About Gender Discrimination Laws